 ''' This RNS example demonstrates setting up announce callbacks, which will let an application receive a notification when an announce relevant for it arrives # import argparse import random import RNS Let's define an app name.
 We'll use this for all destinations we create.
-Since this basic example is part of a range of example utilities, we'll put them all within the app namespace "example_utilities" APP_NAME = "example_utilities" We initialise two lists of strings to use as app_data fruits = ["Peach", "Quince", "Date", "Tangerine", "Pomelo", "Carambola", "Grape"] noble_gases = ["Helium", "Neon", "Argon", "Krypton", "Xenon", "Radon", "Oganesson"] This initialisation is executed when the program is started def program_setup(configpath): We must first initialise Reticulum reticulum = RNS.Reticulum(configpath) (continues on next page) '''
+Since this basic example is part of a range of example utilities, we'll put them all within the app namespace "example_utilities" APP_NAME = "example_utilities" We initialise two lists of strings to use as app_data fruits = ["Peach", "Quince", "Date", "Tangerine", "Pomelo", "Carambola", "Grape"] noble_gases = ["Helium", "Neon", "Argon", "Krypton", "Xenon", "Radon", "Oganesson"] This initialisation is executed when the program is started def program_setup(configpath): We must first initialise Reticulum '''